 Learning how to direct a film is a kind of fun stuff, but many responsibilities are coming with it.
-Eventually, you are going to be in charge of much money, so let see first if you have what it takes to become a film director.
+Eventually, you are going to be in charge on lot of money, work long hours without noticing it, and wanting to change the world with your art.so let see first if you have what it takes to become a film director.
+Each idea for a film will drag you into a new world you are going to emotionally invest in.

 Before you start directing a film, make sure you know the film directing fundamentals and film directing techniques.
 It’s basic knowledge that the purpose of film directing is to tell a story with pictures and sounds, but the truth is that in film directing, the story is being also told through: